NickFoodz/SYSC3303-Drone-Project/src/README.txt

   - Replace the assignment to the field eventFilePath in FireIncidentSubsystem.java to the filepath of the csv file you wish to simulate.

-  - Scheduler contains the main method required to run the simulation.
-Run this and view the console log
+  - Run the processes in this order: Drone Subsystem, Scheduler, Fire Incident Subsystem

   - If performing correctly, the console log will show each thread acting and printing a description of the current tasks as it runs.
+Each process will print its own log of its process